eduardoltorres/minimaless/_posts/2019-01-10-how-to-create-an-array-of-a-specific-length.md

 ---
-title: "How To Create An Array Of Specific Length?"
+title: "How to Create an Array of Specific Length?"
 author: Eduardo
 layout: post
 categories: